JamesFaix/Djambi-N/readme.md

 ### The board
 - The game is played on a 9x9 board with alternating black and white squares, like a chess board.
-- The center square, called _The Maze_ is a different color and has some special properties.
+- The center square, called _The Seat_ is a different color and has some special properties.

 ### The players
 - The game is designed for 4 players, but can be played with 2 or 3 players with some special considerations.